Do You Know the Difference Between a Tag Point and a Pinpoint?

 Free Q&A with Luca Canever and Anne Wormald

-If you’ve ever wondering “what this heck is precision teaching” or you’ve never heard of it, please check out this recording for answers to common questions.
+If you’ve ever wondered “what this heck is precision teaching” or you’ve never heard of it, please check out this recording for answers to common questions.

 This is a great opportunity for you as a TAGteacher to find out whether this powerful means of tracking learner progress is right for you.